Measuring Diagnostic Test Performance Using Imperfect Reference Tests: A Partial Identification Approach

 \begin{remark} Index test $t$ is usually a novel test, evaluated against the best currently available test $r$.
 In some settings, use of $r$ may not be practical outside the performance study due to high costs, long turnaround time or invasiveness.
-For example, a common reference test for Alzheimer's disease is a postmortem neuropathological report which is not helpful for diagnosis.
+For example, a reference test for some types of dementia is a postmortem neuropathological report which is not helpful for diagnosis.
 Viral antigen tests may be preferred over reference RT-PCR tests for screening purposes due to lower resource requirements. \end{remark}

 Focusing the analysis on binary tests and binary health statuses is standard procedure.
 FDA Statistical Guidance on Reporting Results Evaluating Diagnostic Tests recognizes only binary reference tests and health statuses, explicitly stating: \textit{``A reference standard ... divides the intended use population into only two groups (condition present or absent)."} Many tests that yield discrete or continuous test results, such as RT-PCR tests, are reduced to binary tests by thresholding in practice.
 While the results of this paper can be extended to cases in which ranges of $t$ and $r$ are finite sets, I limit the analysis to the binary setting to conform to current research practice.